JuliaPsychometrics/PersonParameters.jl/docs/src/guides/adaptive-testing.md

 ### Defining the stopping criterion
 Our stopping criterion in this example is also based on the ability estimate.
 The test should only be stopped if the accuracy of the estimate is higher than a predefined threshold.
-In other words: we stop the test if the standard error of the ability estimate is below `threshold`.
+In other words: We stop the test only if the standard error of the ability estimate is below `threshold`.

-The stopping criterion will return `false` if the criterion is not met, meaning the test continues and a new item is selected.
+The stopping criterion returns `false` if the criterion is not met, meaning the test continues and a new item is selected.
-If the stopping criterion is met `true` is returned and the test is stopped.
+If the stopping criterion is met, `true` is returned and the test is stopped.

 ```@example adaptive-testing
 using PersonParameters: PersonParameter, se